aws/aws-cdk/packages/@aws-cdk/aws-certificatemanager/README.md

 DNS validation is the preferred method to validate domain ownership, as it has a number of advantages over email validation.
 See also [Validate with DNS](https://docs.aws.amazon.com/acm/latest/userguide/gs-acm-validate-dns.html) in the AWS Certificate Manager User Guide.
+All stack tags will be applied to the DNS validated Certificate.

 If Amazon Route 53 is your DNS provider for the requested domain, the DNS record can be created automatically: